Explainable AI by BAPC -- Before and After correction Parameter Comparison: Introduction

+In the light of these observations, we provide a solution for specifically making those non-linear machine learning models interpretable which provide {\em small corrections to regression models}.
+The interpretations are delivered in the form of characteristic changes of the regression model's parameters.
+The changes in the parameters are typically also meant to be small, such that the initial choice of the interpretable model is already reasonably accurate and the passing to new, {\em effective} parameters (valid locally) doesn't represent a fundamental change in the picture of the model.

+A difficult task in XAI is achieving model-agnostic interpretability on one hand while maintaining model fidelity on the other hand \cite{Ribeiro2016}.
+It is typically not possible to find good global explanations for a given model, instead local surrogate models are used to provide local explanations.
+These local surrogate models usually differ in 'how local they are' \cite{Sahra2021}, that is, in the exact definition of the local region for which an explanation is given.
+In particular, model-agnostic procedures such as LIME or SHAP assume the existence of some proximity measure, with a width parameter ($\sigma$ in \cite{Trust}) resulting in a \emph{Fidelity-Interpretability-Tradeoff}.

+Our goal is to provide -apart from the AI model accuracy- a notion of surrogate (i) accuracy and (ii) fidelity, referring to the correctness of the surrogate to the data, on the one hand, and to the AI model, on the other hand.
+The definitions are supposed to enable the determination of the size of the neighborhood for given instance of interest which is to be explained.
+We show how a 'weak' form of these definitions leads to a practical method of determining this size for a certain surrogate accuracy to be fulfilled.
+The result is delivered in a special form of diagram, which we call the \emph{FIDAC-graph}, and allows to control the concurrent existence of surrogate fidelity under given AI model accuracy.

+The restrictions that we impose, refer to the model setup: Only model pairs are chosen consisting of a base model together with an AI-model.
+Only the latter needs interpretation which is delivered as parameter changes of the underlying 'more dominant' base model.
+In this work, we focus on regression problems.
+However, the approach may also be extended to classification problems, which will be the topic of forthcoming work.

-This paper is structured to answer the question of how machine learning models adding corrections to the predictions of simple interpretable predictive 'base models' can be explained in terms of the parameters of these base models.
-In Section~2, we introduce our approach (BAPC) and its general mathematical concept.
-The workflow of BAPC and a discussion of its local strategy is given in Section~3 by means of the physical example of an accelerated body due to air-friction.
-Section~4 discusses the applicability to the problem of predicting the economical success of startup companies' and the influence of their decision makers' (CEO's, employees', etc.) psychological profile data.
-Section~5 contains the discussion of the results, particularly comparing in the view of different 'correcting' AI-models.
+The paper is structured as follows: In Sec.~\ref{sec:BAPC}, we introduce our approach (BAPC) and its general mathematical concept.
+The workflow of BAPC and a discussion of its local strategy is given in Sec.~\ref{sec:app} by means of the physical example of an accelerated body due to air-friction.
+The results are further discussed in Sec.~\ref{sec:disc}.